Autonomously Executed Strategy

 Architecture of autonomous plays

-- Doctrine engine – Encodes the organisation's preferred plays as executable policies with confidence thresholds, escalation paths, and cost guardrails.
+- Doctrine engine – Encodes the organisation's preferred plays as executable policies, with confidence thresholds, escalation paths, and cost guardrails.

-- Supervision lattice – Governance agents audit actions, reconcile map updates, and open break-glass channels whenever anomalies or ethical triggers fire.
+- Supervision lattice – Governance agents that audit actions, reconcile map updates, and open break-glass channels whenever anomalies or ethical triggers fire.
 Humans intervene on judgement calls, ethics, or model drift.

 Doctrine prerequisites